-(4) Smear grease on the hole for shaft seal before fitting shaft seal into it to prevent with proper tool.
+(4) Smear grease on the hole for shaft seal before fitting shaft seal into it to prevent any damage on the surface of shaft seal while inserting.

 (5) Insert the shaft seal carefully and fit it inside of mounting flange with proper tool.